ChrwagnerTHU/MM-MonitorHelper/README.md

 # MonitorHelper

-This repository bundles several helper scripts to control the MagicMirror Until now, this repository only contains a script to control the monitor.
-The repository shall function as a place to bundle every other control script.
+The repository shall function as a place to bundle every script to control the behavior of the MagicMirror other than adding a module for every task.

 ## Prerequisites
 - A RaspberryPi which runs [MagicMirror2](https://github.com/MichMich/MagicMirror/tree/develop)